benbaker/Perl/README.md

-Playing with the fundamentals of manipulating strings with Perl.
+Experiments with io, hashes, strings and regex